 How long a blade will last really depends on the individual, the type of hair you have and the frequency with which you shave.
 If you have light hair and only shave once every three or four days, a blade will last you around a month.
 However, if you shave most days, the blade will last for around two weeks.
 OR if you’re like me and you have crazy hair growth and really couldn’t be bothered shaving more than once a month, then a blade will last you quite a while!

 But, should you need to switch your blade.
 We’ve got you covered for that too.

 Disposing of used blades:

 Your blades can be recycled.
 But because they’re so small, they can get lost in the process.
 So don’t go throwing them in your recycling as they are.
 It’s recommended that you store used blades in a tin can.
-Once the tin is somewhat full, squish it closed and label the tin as blades before placing it in your recycling bin.
+Once the tin is somewhat full, squish it and tape it closed and label the tin as blades before placing it in your recycling bin.
 Simples!

 So there you have it!

 Remember to moisturise after shaving.

 We have some great solid lotion bars in store that just melt into your skin, massage and help exfoliate.